menacit/practical_cryptography_course/01-history_and_basics.md

 Same key is used for encryption and decryption.

 ## Asymmetric
-Different keys are used for encryption and decryption.
+Different keys are used for encryption and decryption ("public key" and "private key").

 ![bg right:30%](images/01-led_triangles.jpg)